-Accommodations / Disabilities: Rocky Mountain College and the Physician Assistant Program are committed to providing courses, programs, services, and facilities that are accessible to students with disabilities.
+Accommodations: Rocky Mountain College and the Physician Assistant Program are committed to providing courses, programs, services, and facilities that are accessible to students with disabilities.
 Students with disabilities are responsible for identifying themselves, providing appropriate documentation, and requesting reasonable accommodations.
 In order to ensure provision of needed accommodations/support services from the onset of participation in the Physician Assistant Program, students with disabilities are encouraged to contact the Rocky Mountain College graduate student Section 501/ADA Coordinator immediately after accepting a position in the program to provide/initiate the necessary documentation to establish an accommodations plan.
 Refer to the most recent edition of the Rocky Mountain College Catalog for further information.
+Refer to RMC Academic Support for more information.